 The Hot Toddy is one of the easiest warm drinks you can make and it can quickly become a new favorite.
-This basic recipe is also an ideal candidate for experimentation and you can use The Hot Toddy Collection as inspiration for creating your own personal toddy.
+This basic recipe is an ideal candidate for experimentation and you can use The Hot Toddy Collection as inspiration for creating your own personal toddy.

 - Heat water in a tea kettle or the microwave.